 Susan Storer Clark

 This kind of mind-set has led me into some fairly out-of-the-way areas.
-I wondered hard enough about why Puritans became Puritans that I left my home town of Memphis, Tennessee, to study in London, and ended up writing a 360-page thesis about the administration of the archbishopric of York in the 1580s.
+I wondered hard enough about why Puritans became Puritans that I left my home town of Memphis, Tennessee, to study in London, and ended up writing a thick thesis about the Archdiocese of York in the 1580s.
 A question about what might have happened to a scandalous woman’s baby led me to research and write The Monk Woman’s Daughter.

 But enough about me.
 Tell me something about you, and how you ended up at my website.
 Leave a note on my Contact page.